Counting Patterns in Degenerate Graphs in Constant Space: DAG Treedepth

-In the next two lemmas, we now give relations between the obstructions of treedepth and DAG treedepth.
+In the following two lemmas, we now give relations between the set of minor obstructions of treedepth and the set of induced minor obstructions of DAG treedepth.
 Let $H_{\text{sub}}$ be the graph obtained by subdividing each edge of $H$ exactly once.
-Then we have the following lemma. \begin{lemma} Let $H$ be a minor obstruction for treedepth $k-1$.
-Then $dtd(H_{\text{sub}}) = k$. \end{lemma} \begin{proof} Let $T$ be an elimination tree of $H$ with depth $k$.
+Then we have the following two lemmas. \begin{lemma} Let $H$ be a minor obstruction for treedepth $k-1$.
+Then $dtd(H_{\text{sub}}) \geq k$. \end{lemma} \begin{proof} Let $T$ be an elimination tree of $H$ with depth $k$.
 Suppose, for contradiction, that there exists a DAG elimination tree $T'$ of $H_{\text{sub}}$ with depth at most $k-1$.

 Note that in $H_{\text{sub}}$, the original vertices of $H$ are treated as source vertices, while each subdivision vertex is a non-source.
 If $T'$ was valid, we could use the same structure as an elimination tree for $H$ with depth at most $k-1$, contradicting the fact that $H$ is a minor obstruction for treedepth $k$.
 More concretely, since $H$ contains an edge $\{u, v\}$, there must exist two vertices $u$ and $v$ not on the same root-to-leaf path in $T'$.
 In $H_{\text{sub}}$, this edge is subdivided by a non-source vertex $w$ such that $w \in R(u) \cap R(v)$ and $w \notin R(s)$ for any other source $s \ne u, v$.
 This violates the reachability intersection condition of DAG elimination trees, so $T'$ is not valid.
-Hence, no DAG elimination tree of $H_{\text{sub}}$ can have depth less than $k$, therefore $dtd(H_{\text{sub}}) = k$. \end{proof} Also, we can list down all supergraphs of $H_{sub}$ whose $dtd$ is $k$.
-All these supergraphs will be induced minor obstruction of $k$-1.
-Now, in next lemma, we show how we can do edge contraction in induced minor obstruction of $dtd=k$ to get minor obstruction of of $td=k$. \begin{lemma} Let $H$ be an induced minor such that $dtd(H) = k$.
-Then, there exists a sequence of edge contractions between source and non-source vertices such that the resulting graph $H'$ is a minor of treedepth $k$. \end{lemma}
+Hence, no DAG elimination tree of $H_{\text{sub}}$ can have depth less than $k$, therefore $dtd(H_{\text{sub}}) = k$. \end{proof}

-\begin{proof} We observe that after performing edge contractions, the remaining vertices correspond exactly to the set of source vertices in $H$.
+\begin{lemma} Let $H$ be an induced minor such that $dtd(H) = k$.
+Then, there exists a sequence of edge contractions between source and non-source vertices such that the resulting graph $H'$ is a minor of treedepth $k$. \end{lemma} \begin{proof} We observe that after performing edge contractions, the remaining vertices correspond exactly to the set of source vertices in $H$.
 Let $T$ be a DAG elimination tree of $H$ with depth $k$.
 For each non-source vertex $u$ that is reachable from multiple source vertices, we contract $u$ with the source vertex that is an ancestor of all other sources reaching $u$ in $T$.
 We claim that the resulting graph $H'$, obtained after these edge contractions, has treedepth exactly $k$.

 Suppose, for contradiction, that $H'$ admits an elimination tree $T'$ of depth at most $k-1$.
 Now consider using the same tree structure $T'$ as a DAG elimination tree for $H$, where the contracted vertices are replaced back with their original non-source vertices.
 Consider any two sibling source vertices $s_i$ and $s_j$ in $T'$.
 For each non-source vertex $u \in R(s_i) \cap R(s_j)$, by construction, $u$ was contracted into some source $s$ that is an ancestor of both $s_i$ and $s_j$ in $T$.
 Hence, $u \in R(s)$, contradicting the assumption that $dtd(H) = k$.
 Therefore, such a $T'$ of depth $k-1$ cannot exist, and we conclude that the treedepth of $H'$ is exactly $k$. \end{proof}